KDE/digikam-doc/menu_descriptions/menu_lighttable.rst

     .. |icon_hamburger| image:: images/menu_icon_hamburger.webp

-    When switching in **Full-Screen Mode** :kbd:`Ctrl+Shift+F`, or when you **Hide Menubar** :kbd:`Ctrl+M`, the main menu will be available on the right side of tool-bar with the **Hamburger Button** |icon_hamburger|.
+    When switching into **Full-Screen Mode** :kbd:`Ctrl+Shift+F`, or when you **Hide Menubar** :kbd:`Ctrl+M`, the main menu will be available on the right side of toolbar with the **Hamburger Button** |icon_hamburger|.

 The File Menu
 -------------

 :menuselection:`File --> First` :kbd:`Ctrl+Home`

-    Select first item from thumb-bar.
+    Select first item from thumbbar.

 :menuselection:`File --> Back` :kbd:`PgUp`

-    Select thumb-bar item on the left of current one.
+    Select thumbbar item on the left of current one.

 :menuselection:`File --> Forward` :kbd:`PgDown`

-    Select thumb-bar item on the right of current one.
+    Select thumbbar item on the right of current one.

 :menuselection:`File --> Last` :kbd:`Ctrl+End`

-    Select last item from thumb-bar.
+    Select last item from thumbbar.

 :menuselection:`File --> On Left` :kbd:`Ctrl+L`

-    Load current selected item from thumb-bar to the left preview pane.
+    Load current selected item from thumbbar to the left preview pane.

 :menuselection:`File --> On Right` :kbd:`Ctrl+R`

-    Load current selected item from thumb-bar to the right preview pane.
+    Load current selected item from thumbbar to the right preview pane.

 :menuselection:`File --> Edit` :kbd:`F4`